HomeGlossary › Melon

 In Perfumery

 Melon is primarily used as a top note in perfumery, delivering an immediate burst of freshness and sweetness.
 Its light nature allows it to pair smoothly with a variety of other ingredients, including floral, fruity, and green notes.
 It is an excellent bridge in blends, reinforcing the structure of the fragrance while maintaining a refreshing quality.
-Perfumers often utilize melon to evoke a sense of lightness and vitality, used in summer fragrances and casual scents.
+Perfumers often utilize mel on to carries a sense of lightness and vitality, used in summer fragrances and casual scents.